 The financial incentive programs are intended to encourage investment in private property.
-To be eligible for financial incentives, this Plan establishes eligibility criteria, including designrelated criteria, to set a standard for aesthetics and ensure that the improvements are contributing to achieving the vision, goals and objectives of the unique Downtown area, as set out in Section 2.0 of this Plan.
-This Plan references the Downtown Burford Design Guidelines to establish design requirements.
+To be eligible for financial incentives, this Plan establishes eligibility criteria, including designrelated criteria, which set a standard for aesthetics and ensure that the improvements are contributing to achieving the vision, goals and objectives of each unique Downtown area, as set out in Section 2.0 of this Plan.
+This Plan references the Downtown Paris Design Guidelines to establish design criteria.